Rairangpur: Etymology

-During the rule of the Bhanja dynasty, the town was originally called 'Brahmin Ghati', named after the area's relatively hilly terrain.
+During the rule of the Bhanja dynasty, the town was originally called 'Brahmin Ghati' (ବ୍ରାହ୍ମଣ ଘାଟି), as the town is situated between the Gorumahisani and Budha Rana mountain ranges.
 The term eventually corrupted over time and became 'Bamanghati', anglicised in various Company maps as 'Baumingaut' or 'Baumeen Gaut'.
 The town was later renamed to 'Rairangpur' in late 1918, named after Rairangpur Garh.